Android (Native)

 }Starting the SDK

-To request Accessibility Service access from the user, the application must launch the Onboarding flow, as depicted below, which explains the SDK’s features and the reasons why this permission is required.
+Request Accessibility Service access from the user by launching the Onboarding flow.
+This flow explains the SDK's features and why the permission is required.

 import app.appnomix.sdk.external.AppnomixCSDK